 or click here to read the latest information from the Department of Health NSW.

-To ensure everyone’s safety and so that everyone remains at home as much as possible, we are changing how appointments can be made.
-We have decided that the safest way to do this is for your usual GP to call you about your health concerns prior to a face to face consultation being made with us.
+To ensure everyone’s safety and so that everyone remains at home as much as possible, we have decided that the safest way to do this is for your usual GP to call you about your health concerns where-ever possible.
+Face to face appointments can be made with your usual GP, but there may be times where we will need to confirm this with your usual GP first as we are limiting the number of patients who are in the clinic at any one time (with the exception of COVID vaccination clinics).

 Many of your concerns can be addressed in a phone call without the need for you to leave your home.

-If you need to see your GP, please book a Telehealth appointment online, or call our receptionists on 4333 1222 – they will place you on your GP’s list for a phone call.
+If you need to see your GP, please book a Telehealth appointment on 4333 1222 – they will place you on your GP’s list for a phone call.

 Please do not come into the practice unless you have an appointment.